vijayraavi/elasticsearch/API-Implementation.md

 	You can implement a simple polling mechanism by providing a _polling_ URI that acts as a virtual resource using the following approach:

-	a.
-The client application sends the initial request to the web API.
+	1. The client application sends the initial request to the web API.

-	b.
-The web API stores information about the request in a table held in table storage or Microsoft Azure Cache, and generates a unique key for this entry, possibly in the form of a GUID.
+	2. The web API stores information about the request in a table held in table storage or Microsoft Azure Cache, and generates a unique key for this entry, possibly in the form of a GUID.

-	c.
-The web API initiates the processing as a separate task.
+	3. The web API initiates the processing as a separate task.
 The web API records the state of the task in the table as _Running_.

-	d.
-The web API returns a response message with HTTP status code 202 (Accepted), and the GUID of the table entry in the body of the message.
+	4. The web API returns a response message with HTTP status code 202 (Accepted), and the GUID of the table entry in the body of the message.

-	e.
-When the task has completed, the web API stores the results in the table, and sets the state of the task to _Complete_.
+	5. When the task has completed, the web API stores the results in the table, and sets the state of the task to _Complete_.
 Note that if the task fails, the web API could also store information about the failure and set the status to _Failed_.

-	f.
-While the task is running, the client can continue performing its own processing.
+	6. While the task is running, the client can continue performing its own processing.
 It can periodically send a request to the URI _/polling/{guid}_ where _{guid}_ is the GUID returned in the 202 response message by the web API.

-	g.
-The web API at the _/polling{guid}_ URI queries the state of the corresponding task in the table and returns a response message with HTTP status code 200 (OK) containing this state (_Running_, _Complete_, or _Failed_).
+	7. The web API at the _/polling{guid}_ URI queries the state of the corresponding task in the table and returns a response message with HTTP status code 200 (OK) containing this state (_Running_, _Complete_, or _Failed_).
 If the task has completed or failed, the response message can also include the results of the processing or any information available about the reason for the failure.

 	If you prefer to implement notifications, the options available include:

-	a.
-Using an Azure Notification Hub to push asynchronous responses to client applications.
+	- Using an Azure Notification Hub to push asynchronous responses to client applications.
 The page [Azure Notification Hubs Notify Users](http://azure.microsoft.com/en-us/documentation/articles/notification-hubs-aspnet-backend-windows-dotnet-notify-users/) on the Microsoft website provides further details.

-	b.
-Using the Comet model to retain a persistent network connection between the client and the server hosting the web API, and using this connection to push messages from the server back to the client.
+	- Using the Comet model to retain a persistent network connection between the client and the server hosting the web API, and using this connection to push messages from the server back to the client.
 The MSDN magazine article [Building a Simple Comet Application in the Microsoft .NET Framework](https://msdn.microsoft.com/en-us/magazine/jj891053.aspx) describes an example solution.

-	c.
-Using SignalR to push data in real-time from the web server to the client over a persistent network connection.
+	- Using SignalR to push data in real-time from the web server to the client over a persistent network connection.
 SignalR is available for ASP.NET web applications as a NuGet package.
 You can find more information on the [ASP.NET SignalR](http://signalr.net/) website.

 	> **Note**: Comet and SignalR both utilize persistent network connections between the web server and the client application.
 This can affect scalability as a large number of clients may require an equally large number of concurrent connections.